Kentucky Derby ContendersKentucky Derby Contenders

 Trainer: John Ennis

 He had not tried dirt yet until the Blue Grass, though he ran up a solid season on the Turfway Tapeta, including a minor stakes win and a second-place finish behind Encino in the Battaglia.
 He stalked the pace and chased on for third, outfinishing Dornoch but never looking a threat to either Sierra Leone or Just a Touch in the end.
-He is an honest sort, and he can clunk on for a share if he doesn’t make the lead, and has some interesting stamina breeding, making him interesting for spread trifectas or superfectas if he draws in.
+He is an honest sort who can clunk on for a piece even if he does not make the lead, and he does have a lot of stamina breeding.
+However, his best game is forward, and he is going to have to go fast to keep up with Dornoch, Track Phantom, and Fierceness in the early stages.

 Keep It TVG for the 2024 Road to the Kentucky Derby